 In subsequent versions of Star Trek, this narration was changed: in TNG the "five-year mission" became "continuing mission" and "where no man" became "where no one."
 It's a good bet that if there's an opening narration from Captain Pike in Strange New Worlds, that he will say "five-year-mission" and "where no one has gone before."
 In canon, this speech is considered to be the motto of Starfleet, and in the J.J.
 Abrams movie Star Trek Into Darkness (which featured a different Captain Pike) it was called "the captain's oath."

-Strange New Worlds is both a sequel to Discovery and a prequel to The Original Series.
-Presumably, the show will chronicle a five-year-mission commanded by Captain Pike from roughly 2258-ish to 2263-ish.
-For context, this is how it shakes-out.
+Strange New Worlds is a sequel to Discovery Season 2, a sequel to Star Trek: Enterprise, and a prequel to The Original Series.
+Presumably, the show will chronicle a five-year mission commanded by Captain Pike from roughly 2258-ish to 2263-ish.
+For context, this is how it shakes out.